Sumanth0926/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1. Read the number of equations and the augmented matrix.
+1. Read the number of equations and input the augmented matrix of coefficients and constants.
-2. Perform forward elimination to convert the matrix to upper triangular form.
+2. Perform forward elimination to convert the matrix into an upper triangular form by eliminating lower diagonal elements.
-3. Apply back substitution to compute all variable values.
+3. Apply back substitution to compute the values of unknown variables from bottom to top.
-4. Display the final solutions of all variables.
+4. Display all computed variable values with appropriate formatting.
 ## Program:
 ```python
 /*